Building trust before asking for commitment

 I removed the feature-focused "Includes" section and restructured the page to lead with personal impact.
 The intro emphasized consequences users experience daily: reducing robocalls and spam emails, safeguarding against identity theft.

 I also moved the list of exposed data types (addresses, phone numbers, employment history) to a more prominent position, directly below the personal impact statement.
-This created a clear connection: here's what happens to you → here's what's exposed → here's how criminals use this information.
+We moved the bulleted list to create a clear connection: here's what happens to you → here's what's exposed → here's how criminals use this information.

 Before